hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 * conduct the value chain analysis (including aggregators, traders and recycling facilities) and map the local informal waste sector
 * facilitate partnership agreements between local government, waste management companies, recycling facilities and waste pickers (including allocation of land, permits to operate and the process of bidding to run the facility)
 * procure machinery for the MRF, oversee its operations and establish Standard Operating Guidelines
-* set up a revenue generation model for waste workers based on the supply of segregated waste
+* set up a revenue generation model for the workers based on the supply of segregated waste
 * ensure that the MRF operation is financially sustainable using the network developed as part of the EPPIC project and the business development opportunities that arise from it
 * develop waste segregation plans and technical guidelines, including tailored guidance for each sector and stakeholder type
 * procure waste collection and segregation infrastructure (including bins and sorting equipment) and install it in critical locations around the city